Big-Life-Lab/PHES-ODM-sharing/tech-spec.md

     - failed to read from data source
     - data source columns don't match query
 - ParseError:
-    - schema filter rule has invalid operator
+    - header is missing/invalid
-    - schema rule value is missing
+    - row/rule field value is missing/invalid
-    - schema select-rule is referring to a missing rule
+    - rule is referencing a rule that doesn't exist or doesn't have the expected field values

 ### Examples